Tschaul/iridanus-server/README.md

 # TODOS

-- make deploy ships for industry a fleet order
+- make deploy ships for industry a fleet order (tests missing)
-- split fleets
+- split fleets order (tests missing)
-- build fleets automatically
-- remove world orders
+- fire at population when no enemy fleets are there
-- auto capture worlds by transfering population to lost fleet
+- loose world when population drops to zero
-- turn around when ending cargo mission on foreign world
-- remove mines

 # Bugs

+- sometimes: population = 1, but world is not captured
 - notification mail when game goes from PROPOSED to STARTED

 # Further Improvements